benvanik/WebGL-Inspector/readme.md

 Due to the WebGL API some minor changes are usually required to get the inspector working.

 In all cases, a frame separation call is required to let the inspector know when a frame ends.
-The default is `gl.finish()`, but it can be changed in the options.
-If it's not possible to modify the code you can change the call to something you know happens first every frame, such as a call to
-`gl.viewport()` or `gl.clear()`, however this can be unreliable.
+The default is to try to guess when a frame ends but this is not always accurate.
+If you are having issues, add a call to `gl.finish()` at the end of your frame loop and when you call `gli.inspectContext` set `frameSeparator` to `finish`.
+If it's not possible to modify the code you can change the call to something you know happens first every frame, such as a call to `gl.viewport()` or `gl.clear()`, however this can be unreliable.

 When using the extensions it is required that the page implement WebGL context loss/restoration logic with a special rule: in the webglcontextrestored you must throw out the existing WebGLRenderingContext returned from the `canvas.getContext()` call and request a new one.